Nuclear weapons of the United States: Current status

-U.S. nuclear warhead stockpile, 1945–2002.
+US nuclear warhead stockpile, 1945–2002.

 A graph showing the amount of nuclear weapons stockpiled by either country during the nuclear race.

-U.S. ground-based nuclear weapons (all LGM-30 Minuteman missiles) are deployed in three areas, spanning five states.
+US ground-based nuclear weapons (all LGM-30 Minuteman missiles) are deployed in three areas, spanning five states.
 These locations were chosen to be far away from the coasts, to maximize warning of an incoming attack from submarines; far away from populated areas, since the silos would likely be targeted in a nuclear war; and relatively close to the Soviet Union via the polar route.

 The United States is one of the five recognized nuclear powers by the signatories of the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) and one of the four countries wielding a nuclear triad.
 As of 2017, the US has an estimated 4,018 nuclear weapons in either deployment or storage.
 This figure compares to a peak of 31,225 total warheads in 1967 and 22,217 in 1989 and does not include "several thousand" warheads that have been retired and scheduled for dismantlement.
 The Pantex Plant near Amarillo, Texas, is the only location in the United States where weapons from the aging nuclear arsenal can be refurbished or dismantled.

 In 2009 and 2010, the Obama administration declared policies that would invalidate the Bush-era policy for use of nuclear weapons and its motions to develop new ones.
-First, in a prominent 2009 speech, U.S. President Barack Obama outlined a goal of "a world without nuclear weapons".
-To that goal, U.S. President Barack Obama and Russian President Dmitry Medvedev signed a new START treaty on 8 April 2010, to reduce the number of active nuclear weapons from 2,200 to 1,550.
-That same week Obama also revised U.S. policy on the use of nuclear weapons in a Nuclear Posture Review required of all presidents, declaring for the first time that the U.S. would not use nuclear weapons against non-nuclear, NPT-compliant states.
+First, in a prominent 2009 speech, US President Barack Obama outlined a goal of "a world without nuclear weapons".
+To that goal, US President Barack Obama and Russian President Dmitry Medvedev signed a new START treaty on 8 April 2010, to reduce the number of active nuclear weapons from 2,200 to 1,550.
+That same week Obama also revised US policy on the use of nuclear weapons in a Nuclear Posture Review required of all presidents, declaring for the first time that the US would not use nuclear weapons against non-nuclear, NPT-compliant states.
 The policy also renounces development of any new nuclear weapons.
 However, within the same Nuclear Posture Review of April 2010, there was a stated need to develop new “low yield” nuclear weapons.
 This resulted in the development of the B61 Mod 12.
 Despite President Obama's goal of a nuclear-free world and reversal of former President Bush's nuclear policies, his presidency cut fewer warheads from the stockpile than any previous post-Cold War presidency.